Developing a Gestational Diabetes App Like Malama Health: Features & Case Study

 A good remote patient monitoring app for diabetes in pregnancy can automate logging, provide personalized tips, and allow secure data sharing.

-The app even syncs with glucometers and allows doctors to monitor patients in real-time.
+The app even syncs with glucometers and allows doctors to monitor patients in real time.

 Malama Health has gained significant traction, attracting over 170 patients in its pilot study with the Santa Clara Valley Medical Center, with promising early results.

-85% of users who log at least seven times in the first week continue using the app through delivery, demonstrating its effectiveness in engaging and supporting women with GD
+85% of users who log at least seven times in the first week continue using the app through delivery.

 If you’re building a similar solution, take notes from Malama Health.